One of the region’s oldest and largest public gardens in the area, featuring 17 miles of trails, educational programs and history

-Communing with nature is second nature at Tyler Arboretum, one of the region’s oldest and largest arboreta.
+Communing with nature is second nature at Tyler Arboretum, one of the region’s oldest and largest public gardens in the area, featuring 17 miles of trails, educational programs and history.
 From the minute you step onto the trail leading to the 80-foot tulip trees and the delicate wildflowers on the Native Woodland Walk, Tyler wraps you in its scenic environment.

 Adventurers enjoy solving the puzzle of the seven-ringed Meadow Maze labyrinth, children learn about nature at Discovery Stations and history-lovers can tour several sites that are on the National Register of Historic Places.